 My name is Megan Smith and this is my seventh year teaching Spanish in Louisville, Kentucky.
 I studied International Business and Spanish at Grand Valley State University in Michigan and am now finishing my master’s in Education at Northern Kentucky University.
 I really love my job and what I get to do in the classroom.
 I’m lucky to have a school who gives me freedom to try new things, a friend and mentor (Kara) who challenges me as a teacher, and other hardworking teachers who are willing to collaborate with me!
 I am honored to have been the 2011 Kentucky New Teacher of the Year from the Kentucky World Language Association.
 In November 2013, Kara, Rachel, and I presented at ACTFL’s national conference in Orlando.
 How awesome!

 And a big hello from me, Kara Parker!
 I’m the other collaborator on this blog.
-I’d say that I’ve been “around the block” when it comes to teaching.
-I’ve taught for 12 years total (6 at a private Catholic girls school, 2 at a large public school (with Megan), and now 4 years at an awesome alternative school).
+I’ve taught for 12 years total (6 at a private Catholic girls school, 2 at a large public school (with Megan), and 4 years at an awesome alternative school).
+I recently moved to Denver, CO and I am seeing what great things are happening here.
 I have my National Board Certification in World Languages. <whew!> I’m excited to share on this site. :)

 Hopefully you can take something from the ideas posted here to make your classroom better for your students and your workload a little lighter.